 The applied research course is a capstone project in the Organizational Management program.
 The course requires students to select a real problem they have encountered at work or elsewhere, conduct research to determine its cause(s) and make practical recommendations to solve it based on the results of the study.
 Intended to provide solutions to concrete problems, questions, or concerns within an organization, the research project enables students to apply the academic skills and knowledge acquired across the Organizational Management curriculum.
 While it is demanding and challenging, the course provides opportunities for students to hone critical thinking, research, written, and verbal presentation skills, gain personal satisfaction for the successful completion of a valuable project, and contribute to the improvement of their organization.
 The project is organized into two parts.
 Part One covers introduction to research, research problem statement and literature review.

 The need to be a wise producer and consumer of statistics and research has never been greater.
 What students learn in this course should enable them to become more sophisticated consumers of statistics.
 The course introduces the student to the basic concepts and tools of statistical analysis and helps the student apply those concepts and tools to the Applied Research Project.
-Microsoft Excel will be used for most all of the calculations.
+Microsoft Excel will be used for most of the calculations.
 Consequently, a basic understanding of Excel is required for this module.
-By using Excel to perform the calculations, the student is able to focus on the underlying statistical concepts and the application to real-world problems.
+By using Excel to perform the calculations, the student can focus on the underlying statistical concepts and the application to real-world problems.
+An online textbook with interactive features is used to support each key lesson in ways that foster a deeper understanding at the student’s individual pace.

 The applied research course is a capstone project in the Organizational Management program.
 While it is demanding and challenging, the course provides opportunities for students to hone critical thinking, research, written, and verbal presentation skills, gain personal satisfaction for the successful completion of a valuable project, and contribute to the improvement of their organization.
 The project is organized into two parts.
 Part Two requires students to determine the most appropriate data collection method and procedure, design a data collection instrument, if needed, collect the necessary data, analyze the data and present the overall results of the research project in both written and oral reports.
 Conducting research is an exciting and challenging part of the academic experience at all levels.
 The aim of applied research in particular is to generate knowledge relevant to solving problems and making decisions.
 Prerequisite: BUAD 4910